 “I’m Mike, I’m the manager of Ashgate Hospicecare’s shop in Clowne.
 I’m married to Mandy and we have two grown up children and four grandchildren and we live in Bolsover.
 When I first applied to work for Ashgate, I wasn’t sure I had the right experience as I’ve never worked for a charity before.
-However, I have applied my experience in retail and I can see that this is increasing our income and actually making a difference to the lives of patients and families who need hospice care.
+However, I have applied my experience in retail, and I can see that this is increasing our income and actually making a difference to the lives of patients and families who need hospice care.

 I’ve been here 12 months now – it’s my anniversary next week – and I can’t believe how quickly it’s gone!
-I can happily say that I enjoy every single day, there isn’t a day I don’t want to get out of bed.
+I can happily say that I enjoy every single day.
+There isn’t a day I don’t want to get out of bed.
 I don’t have to work long hours and I get regular weekends off so I can plan my life.
-I’ve got a good work life balance and I’m making a difference.
+I’ve got a good work-life balance and I’m making a difference.
 It’s lovely to chat to customers about the shop and to hear their own personal experiences of the Hospice.
 It makes you realise why the work we do really matters.

-In Clowne, we’re fortunate enough to have the Ashgate Coffee Company attached to the shop and, as I’ve got to know the customers, I know that we have some people who come and visit the shop and the coffee shop two, three, sometimes four times a week.
+In Clowne, we’re fortunate enough to have the Ashgate Coffee Company attached to the shop.
+As I’ve got to know the customers, I know that we have some people who come and visit the shop and the coffee shop two, three, sometimes four times a week.
 It’s become a real community hub.
 I think a measure of that was the success of the fashion show, which was held in the store in April.
 We were absolutely blown away with it!
 We limited tickets to 50 and we sold out.
 I couldn’t believe it when I saw people queuing up outside half an hour before we opened for the night!
 We raised over £700 on the night, with ticket sales, clothing sales and food sales.
 We had some fantastic feedback as well.

 We’ve now got 30 volunteers and three paid staff and I can honestly say that with their help, the shop is a real success.
 Donations, Gift Aid sign ups and sales have all increased.
 It’s all really positive.
 I’ve still got a lot to learn about working with volunteers, as I had never done it before and it was certainly the biggest learning curve for me.
 But I love it now.
 We have all sorts of people volunteering for us, from young college students who do a half day a week to people like Lorna who has just joined us and she’s 80!
 She’s just moved up from South Wales and she’s great.
 The most heart-warming thing is seeing how energetic and enthusiastic our volunteers are, whatever background, whatever age.
 I’ve got retired police officers, retired nurses, admin clerks.
 Next week we’ve got a volunteer starting who works full-time Monday to Friday in her job and she’s going to give up one morning of her weekends for us.
 It’s just so generous!
 The fact that people give up their time to come and volunteer for us is really important to everyone at Ashgate.
 We couldn’t run without them.